savob/savobajic.ca/content/projects/academic/rescue.md

 ### Testing Image Detection

-To test the image detection code in an efficient manner I collected a series of about 50 or 60 images taken from the simulator of various tags on different boxes with differing conditions, generally meant to be adverse to image recognition to properly exercise the system without needing to run the entire simulator everytime.
+To test the image detection code in an efficient manner I collected a series of about 50 or 60 images taken from the simulator of various tags on different boxes with differing conditions, generally meant to be adverse to image recognition to properly exercise the system without needing to run the entire simulator every time.
 Below are some examples of the tests being passed.

 {{< fig src="/images/rescue-dealing-with-rotation-and-slant.png" caption="Rotation and slant" >}}